ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 1. Verify the different components work fine.
 You can use the different test scripts we have defined in each of the microservices or use the following URLs:
   * For the [user interface URL http://localhost:3010](http://localhost:3010)
   * The Fleet Simulator [API URL](http://localhost:9080/api/explorer/) or one of its operation to get the fleet names: http://localhost:9080/fleetms/fleets.
-  * Add an order with the `scripts/ in the refarch-kc-orders/ms/
+  * Add an order with the `scripts/` in the refarch-kc-orders-ms project
   * The voyages http://localhost:3100/voyage
   * The order query microservice http://localhost:11080/orders/byManuf/GoodManuf

+or run a smoke test with the script: `localSmokeTests`.

-Read the [demo script](../demo/readme.md) to see how all those components work together to present the business process.
+Read the [demo script](../demo/readme.md) to see how all those components working together to demonstrate the business process.

 ### Build